 One potential issue with recycling is that some recycled products are of inferior quality to new ones.
 When it comes to paper, at least, that is no longer true: Norsk Gjenvinning produces recycled paper whose quality is just as good as virgin paper.

 All industries produce waste and by-products.
 In a circular economy, this waste is mined for resources.
 In addition to providing the economy with valuable resources without having to harvest them from nature, using waste as a resource provides incentives for waste management, thereby directly preventing pollution.

 There are a number of innovative examples of Norwegian companies finding new ways to utilise waste – often across sectors.
 Marealis, for instance, uses discarded prawn shells from the seafood industry to make a natural supplement that has been clinically proven to lower blood pressure.

 Waste-to-energy (WtE) is another prime example of the recovery principle in practice, where household waste is used for producing energy and heat.
-The Norwegian company OiW Process takes this one step further in its NORSEP Process, using the ash from WtE plants to create valuable materials such as zinc and concrete.
+The Norwegian company NORSEP takes this one step further in its NORSEP Process, using the ash from WtE plants to create valuable materials such as zinc and concrete.

 Heavy industries are also using their unwanted by-products to create something valuable.
 Finnfjord is using CO₂ emissions from its ferrosilicon production to feed algae, which are a highly promising and sustainable raw material for the future.

 Although all of these cases represent incremental steps towards a completely circular economy, they show that the technology and knowledge to go circular is present in a range of sectors.
-For an in-depth look at the road towards a fully circular economy, read the interview with the people behind Circular Norway here.
+For an in-depth look at the road towards a fully circular economy, read the interview with Circular Norway here.